Drought & Shortage

 The Drought Contingency Plan

 Arizona has been involved in highly sensitive negotiations with California, Nevada, and the Bureau of Reclamation to strike a deal to leave a portion of the states’ Colorado River allocations in Lake Mead to keep it above critical levels.
 The Drought Contingency Plan (DCP) will require legislation to enable the Director of the Arizona Department of Water Resources (ADWR) to enter into the agreement.
-Within Arizona, the Director of ADWR is leading an effort among leaders in the water community to create a plan—known as DCP Plus—to mitigate or delay the impacts of reductions in water allocations under the DCP to secure stakeholder support for DCP.
+Within Arizona, the Director of ADWR and the General Manager of the Central Arizona Water Conservation District (CAWCD) are leading an effort among stakeholders in the water community to create a plan to mitigate or delay the impacts of reductions in water allocations under the DCP to secure stakeholder support for DCP.

-In a step toward proving the potential for a DCP Plus Plan, the Bureau of Reclamation, the State of Arizona, the City of Phoenix, the Walton Family Foundation, and the Gila River Indian Community have entered into an historic, $6 million, five-party agreement that will enable the Gila River Indian Community to leave 40,000 acre-feet of its 2017 allocation in Lake Mead.
+In a step toward proving the potential for an Arizona DCP implementaion plan, the Bureau of Reclamation, the State of Arizona, the City of Phoenix, the Walton Family Foundation, and the Gila River Indian Community have entered into an historic, $6 million, five-party agreement that enabled the Gila River Indian Community to leave 40,000 acre-feet of its 2017 allocation in Lake Mead.

-AMWUA is an active participant in the DCP Plus discussions and has also facilitated meetings of its members and ADWR leadership on both DCP and DCP Plus.
+AMWUA is an active participant in the DCP discussions of how Arizona could implement DCP reductions and has also facilitated meetings of its members and ADWR leadership on DCP related issues.

 The Governor’s Water Augmentation Council